2022-2023 Income Limits for Pell Grants - Do You Qualify?

-Pell Grants are a source of federal student aid that you generally don't have to repay.
-For the 2021 to 2022 academic year, Pell Grants can provide up to $6,495 in funding for undergraduates eligible for the full amount of aid.
+Federal Pell Grants are a source of federal student aid that you generally don't have to repay.
+For the 2022-2023 academic year, Pell Grants can provide up to $6,895 in funding for undergraduates eligible for the full amount of aid.

 It's important to understand Pell Grant income limits and get answers to the question, how do I know if I qualify for a Pell Grant?
 Any money you get from these grants can reduce the amount of student loans you have to take out.
 That can make payback cheaper and easier after graduation.

-The good news is, there are no hard and fast income limits for Pell grants.
+The good news is that there are no hard and fast income limits for Pell Grants.
 Eligibility depends on how your expected family contribution compares with the cost of attendance determined by your school.
-And you're guaranteed to receive the full amount you're eligible for based on these factors, if your school participates with the Pell Grant program.
+And you're guaranteed to receive the full amount you're eligible for based on these factors if your school participates in the Pell Grant program.

 This guide to income requirements for Pell Grant funding can help you to better assess the likelihood of receiving this valuable aid source.
 You'll also learn how much money a Pell Grant could provide to help you pay for school.